-The ability of a college to file bankruptcy is limited by their reliance on Title IV federal funds.
-If a school receives funding under Title IV of the Higher Education Act, the institution’s eligibility to participate in these programs terminates automatically at the time of filing, because the institution no longer meets the definition of “eligible financial institution” under 20 U.S. Code § 1002.
+The ability of a college to file bankruptcy is limited by its reliance on Title IV federal funds.
+If a school receives funding under Title IV of the Higher Education Act, the institution’s eligibility to participate in these programs terminates automatically at the time of filing because the institution no longer meets the definition of “eligible financial institution” under 20 U.S. Code § 1002.
 Thus, while most other businesses and organizations could be afforded the opportunity to restructure and reorganize their finances under provisions of the bankruptcy code, colleges are stuck in a difficult position of attempting to maintain adequate liquidity while not being able to utilize the protections afforded by the bankruptcy code due to statutory limitations and the heavy reliance by schools and students on federal student loans and aid under Title IV.

 Under the Bankruptcy Code §109, a university participating in financial aid programs may be a debtor in bankruptcy.
-However, the inability of the university to access Title IV funds effectively limits the university to a bankruptcy filing if they intend to quickly liquidate under provisions of Chapter 7 of the bankruptcy code.
-Any attempt to reorganize under Chapter 11 of the bankruptcy code would immediately trigger ineligibility under 20 U.S. Code § 1002, resulting in the freezing of federal funds and inevitable inability to reorganize.
-This position was confirmed by the Southern District of New York in 1996, when Betty Owen Schools, Inc. argued that the revocation of Title IV funds under the HEA violated their rights under 11 U.S. Code to reorganize.
+However, the inability of the university to access Title IV funds effectively limits the university to a bankruptcy filing if they intend to liquidate quickly under provisions of Chapter 7 of the bankruptcy code.
+Any attempt to reorganize under Chapter 11 of the bankruptcy code would immediately trigger ineligibility under 20 U.S. Code § 1002, resulting in the freezing of federal funds and the inevitable inability to reorganize.
+This position was confirmed by the Southern District of New York in 1996 when Betty Owen Schools, Inc. argued that the revocation of Title IV funds under the HEA violated their rights under 11 U.S. Code to reorganize.
 The court found that “In this instant case, the general policy goals of the two statutes — the Bankruptcy Code and section 1088(a)(4) of the HEA — will be furthered if this Court finds for the Department.
-First, Congress’ desire to conserve scarce resources under HEA programs will be furthered.
+First, Congress’s desire to conserve scarce resources under HEA programs will be furthered.
 Second, conflicting provisions in the Bankruptcy Code will be reconciled.”
 (In re: Betty Owen Schools, Inc.,1996)

 Bankruptcy Law Impacts on Students